modin-project/modin/README.md

 Linux or Mac OS, you can install and use either engine.
 There is no knowledge required to use either of these engines as Modin abstracts away all of the complexity, so feel free to pick either!

+On Linux you also can choose [Omnisci](https://modin.readthedocs.io/en/latest/UsingOmnisci/index.html) which is an experimental engine based on [OmnisciDB](https://www.omnisci.com/platform/omniscidb) and included into [Intel Distribution of Modin](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/distribution-of-modin.html#gs.86stqv)

 ##### Advanced usage